OpenConext/Stepup-Deploy/README.md

 ### <a name="create-environment"></a> [Step 1: Creating a new Environment] (id:create-environment) ###

 Using the [`create_new_environment.sh`](scripts/create_new_environment.sh) script a new environment can be created based on a [template](environments/template/).
 This new environment does not have to (and typically shouldn't) be stored in this repository.
 The intended use is to store the environment in a different, private, repository.
 The secrets (private keys, password etc) in the environment are stored in files that are encrypted with a symmetric key using [python-keyczar](https://pypi.python.org/pypi/python-keyczar).
 This keyczar key can be stored in a safe location (e.g. on a deploy host), separate from the environment.
 The standard Ansible vault is not used in this process.

 The template contains an [`environment.conf`](environments/template/environment.conf) file that specifies the secrets to create.
+Update this file to match your configuration, likely places to update are marked with "TODO".
+You can copy the `environments/template` directory to a new location to make your changes.
+The environment can be used as-is to deploy to VMs created with the scripts in [Stepup-VM](https://github.com/SURFnet/Stepup-VM).

 Requirements for running the script:
 - *openssl*
 - *python-keyczar*.
 You can use `pip install python-keyczar` to install this tool.
 This makes `keyczart` command available.

-Use `create_new_environment.sh <environment_directory>` to create a new environment.
-This new environment can be used as-is to deploy to VMs created with the scripts in [Stepup-VM](https://github.com/SURFnet/Stepup-VM).
+Use `create_new_environment.sh <new_environment_directory> --template <template_environment_directory>` to create a new environment.
 The script will generate passwords, secrets, SAML signing certificates and SSL/TLS server certificates for use with HTTPS for the environment.
 All passwords, (private) keys and secrets are encrypted with a keyczar key that is specific for the environment.
 To issue the server certificates a self-signed CA is created using openssl.
-The configuration is read from

 For any other environment than one that targets the Stepup-VM you will need to make changes to the new environment.
 Because the Stepup software depends on external systems, additional configuration and setup is required to be able to actually use a Stepup environment.
 The locations in the new environment where you may need to make changes to match the requirements of your setup are marked with "TODO".
 Changes to make include: